nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 Jon: Yeah, I feel like it's it's really neat, right?
 In some sense it ends up being a very unsurprising syntax, I think.

-Ben: Yeah, it's just-- we're composing elements of the syntax that already exist in other places.
-Again, it is, in my mind, it is a change that makes the language smaller, because, you know, it's-- instead of having to say, "hey, you can't use this here," it's kind of just, like, everything works as you expect.
+Ben: Yeah, it's just— we're composing elements of the syntax that already exist in other places.
+Again, it is, in my mind, it is a change that makes the language smaller, because, you know, it's— instead of having to say, "hey, you can't use this here," it's kind of just, like, everything works as you expect.
-And then the question is, like, well, like the-- kind of, like, my proposal for this, back in the RFC a long time ago was kind of, hey, like, this doesn't mean that we can't, sometime in the future, have syntax dedicated for, like, sub-slicing, in a way.
+And then the question is, like, well, like the— kind of, like, my proposal for this, back in the RFC a long time ago was kind of, hey, like, this doesn't mean that we can't, sometime in the future, have syntax dedicated for, like, sub-slicing, in a way.
 And I think there's there's even an argument that we should.
-There are languages that-- so generally in Rust, like, a pattern is the opposite of some kind of like construction.
+There are languages that— so generally in Rust, like, a pattern is the opposite of some kind of like construction.
 So you're, like, destructing and constructing are two sides of the same coin.
 And so, for example, in a pattern, if you use an ampersand, to, like, match a reference, that means, like, the